Northrop Grumman to support Hunter UAV under $190M contract

 - By Mark Hoover

-Northrop Grumman has won an $11.6 million contract to continue to support the Army’s Integrated Air and Missile Defense Battle Command System (IBCS).
+Northrop Grumman has won a $190.3 million contract to continue logistics support for the Army’s Hunter unmanned aerial vehicles.

-Work will be performed in Huntsville, Ala., and is expected to be completed by Sept.
-30, 2016, the Defense Department said in a release.
+Work will be performed in Sierra Vista, Ariz., and Afghanistan and is expected to be completed in October 2018.

 Mark Hoover is a senior staff writer with Washington Technology.
 You can contact him at firstname.lastname@example.org, or connect with him on Twitter at @mhooverWT.